1-million-weed/Signals-and-Systems/Lectures/Lecture 3 - Sampling and Aliasing.md

 # Sampling

--  continious discrete converter system
+-  continuous discrete converter system
 	- System: some sort of transformation of a signal
 	- encoding decoding
 	- could be a physical component that makes these signal changes
-	- manipulate signal on continous time
+	- manipulate signal on continuous time
 - Applications are computer based
 	- manipulations are done on discrete signals
-	- continious signals have to be discretized
+	- continuous signals have to be discretized
 	- Digital signals have to be made continuous
 - ![[Pasted image 20241126140650.png]]
 - ![[Transformations Lec 3.canvas]]